-Artificial light, such as normal room lighting or a table lamp, is next to useless for taking close ups; it just isn't bright enough to make a good photograph.
-You need good bright light when taking close ups to make sure that as much as possible of the subject is in focus.
+Most Artificial light, such as normal room lighting or a table lamp, is virtually useless for taking close ups; it just isn't bright enough to make a good photograph, no matter how bright it looks to you.
+Daylight is much better.

+Bright light is needed when taking close ups to make sure that as much as possible of the subject is in focus.
 In dim light or artificial light the camera opens up the aperture in its lens to let in more light, but at some point the aperture becomes fully open; after that the shutter speed is reduced so that the exposure takes longer, which again lets in more light.
 The problems with this are;

 - the depth of field, the range of distance over which items are in focus, is very shallow, especially when you are close to the subject

 - the slow shutter speed means you will shake the camera during the exposure if you are holding it in your hands.